avalokkumar/developer-notes/security_vulnerabilities.md

 ##### There are several tools that can be used for a Man-in-the-Middle (MITM) attack.
 Some popular tools include:

 1. **Wireshark:**
 Wireshark is a powerful network analysis tool that can be used for many purposes, including analyzing network traffic, troubleshooting network issues, and detecting potential security threats such as man-in-the-middle (MITM) attacks.
-However, it is important to use Wireshark ethically and responsibly to ensure that your actions do not violate any laws or harm others.
+However, to use Wireshark ethically and responsibly to ensure that your actions do not violate any laws or harm others.

 > Wireshark can be used to conduct a man-in-the-middle (MITM) attack by intercepting and analyzing network traffic.
 Here is a general overview of the process: